-These rapid Horizon 3 deliverables emphasize disruption, asymmetry, and most importantly speed over any other characteristic.
-Serviceability, maintainability, completeness, scale, etc. are all secondary to speed and asymmetry.
+These rapid Horizon 3 deliverables emphasize disruption, asymmetry, and, most important, speed over any other characteristic.
+Serviceability, maintainability, completeness, scale, etc., are all secondary to speed and asymmetry.

-To existing competitors or to existing requirements and acquisition systems they look like minimum viable products -- barely finished, iterative, and incremental prototypes.
-But the new products get out of the building, disrupt incumbents and once established, they then refactor and scale.
-Incumbents now face a new competitor/threat that obsoletes their existing product line/infrastructure/business/mission model.
+To existing competitors or to existing requirements and acquisition systems, they look like minimum viable products -- barely finished, iterative, and incremental prototypes.
+But the new products get out of the building, disrupt incumbents, and, once established, then refactor and scale.
+Incumbents now face a new competitive threat that obsoletes their existing product line/infrastructure/business/mission model.

 Ironically, rapid Horizon 3 disruption is most often used not by the market leaders but by the challengers/new entrants (startups, ISIS, China, Russia, etc.).
-The new players have no legacy systems to maintain, no cumbersome requirements and acquisition processes, and are single-mindedly focused on disrupting the incumbents.
+The new players have no legacy systems to maintain and no cumbersome requirements and acquisition processes, and are single-mindedly focused on disrupting the incumbents.

 For incumbents, there are four ways to counter rapid disruption:

 - Incentivize external resources to focus on your goal/mission.
 For example, NASA and Commercial Resupply Services with SpaceX and OrbitalATK, Apple and the App Store, DARPA Prize challenges.
 The large organizations used startups that could rapidly build and deliver products for them by offering something the startups needed -- contracts, a distribution platform, or prizes.
 This can be a contract with a single startup or a broader net to incentivize many.